bhrigu123/bhrigu123.github.io/source/compositions/the-night-at-shanghai/index.markdown

 >"o hey!
 Yhu guys lookin fo' hostel?
 Follo me!"

 We turned.
-It was a stout man, wearing a vest, shorts and flip-flops, walking steadily towards us.
+It was a stout man, in a vest, shorts and flip-flops, walking steadily towards us.

+### Follow the vest guy
+Next thing we knew we were following that person.
+We were walking along the perimeter of the residence outside its boundaries.
+He was walking ten steps ahead of us.
+There was also a second man walking along with the him and looked like was also guided by the vest guy.
+(Vest guy - I don't know what else to call him)

+It's true we *were* a little anxious, no doubt.
+But it's not like we had much options.
+"Oh great, just imagine getting looted in Shangai" - Rohan joked.
+I laughed but at the same time I was like *'What the hell, dude!'*.

+>"yhu guys students, right?"

+The vest guy called out.
+Neither of us responded not knowing what to say, and probably thinking the other one would respond.
+We kept on walking.

+We arrived at what looked like a back entry of the residence.
+It was dark, unguarded and what seemed like an unofficial entry inside.
+We walked and were officially inside the community ()